Trees of the People

 Leaves: when should they fall?

 How do some deciduous broad-leaf tree species manage to flourish in regions that seem suitable only for coniferous needle-leaf species?
 Why do some needle-leaf conifers shed all their leaves before the onset of every winter?
 Answers to these questions may be found in recent studies showing how all types of leaves are adapted so that their gain of energy and materials is optimal under a wide range of physical and biological constraints upon photosynthesis.

 Roots and their fungal partners

-Base of a larch tree with a fly-agaric mushroom
+Base of a larch tree with a fly-agaric mushroom.
+This fungus forms mycorrhizal relationships with many species of tree.

 How roots of trees in woodlands function can only be understood fully in the context of the fungi they are symbiotic with.
 These are the mycorrhizal fungi that are a large and active component of many soils.
 Threads of these fungi wrap around tips of roots and there extract sugars from the sap of the trees.
 In exchange the trees gain mineral nutrients from the fungal threads.
 But where does the balance lie between the cost to the tree of losing these sugars and its gain from the nutrients?